Diamond Head Condos The condos in Diamond Head can be divided into 3 sections:

-Insight to Diamond Head Condos The spectacular Gold Coast Hawaii condos were built on the ocean's edge during the 1950’s and 1960’s and can never be recreated.
+More About the Gold Coast The Gold Coast condos were built on the ocean's edge during the 1950’s and 1960’s and can never be recreated.
 These condos could not be built in the same locations today because of updated zoning laws and setback requirements.
-Those conditions have made the existing Gold Coast real estate irreplaceable.
-Forever limited, they remain special, rare and precious.
-Gold Coast Hawaii condos are simply priceless.
+Those conditions have made the existing real estate along the Gold Coast irreplaceable.
+Forever limited, the condos remain special, rare and precious.

-Diamond Head condos sit where the elite of Hawaii have come for centuries to revel in the matchless beauty that lies at the foot of this towering landmark.
+The Gold Coast Neighborhood Diamond Head’s Gold Coast sit where the elite of Hawaii have come for centuries to revel in the matchless beauty that lies at the foot of this towering landmark.
 It is also Honolulu’s most storied spot for enjoying an unmatched lifestyle due to its one-of-a-kind oceanfront setting, offering eternally mesmerizing ocean, coastline and sunset views.
-The Diamond Head condo communities include 16 oceanfront residential high rise-condos that stand along the famous Hawaii Gold Coast.
-Most are congregated together, yet they lack any feeling of overcrowding.

 A stone throw away is the Kaimana Beach, another local favorite.
 The sand is perfect and less crowded than the prime tourist areas to the north.
 Swimmers love this beach, heading out to the open ocean from here for some world-class exercise and enjoyment.
 It's little wonder that the famous Waikiki Roughwater Swim begins from this spot.